treadup/.emacs.d/docs/projects/projects.md

 This allows us to skip implementing save functionality in each operation.
 Currently save-all-buffers is bound to s-s.

+We need functions for opening all buffers with a certain file extension in a directory tree rooted at a certain directory.
+We can use this function to create a function for opening all buffers with a certain extension in the current project.

+Finally we need a function to perform an operation on all open buffers in the same project as the current buffer.

 ### Perform operations on all files in the project
+You could also ignore the currently open buffers and perform the operations on the files in the filesystem.
+Open each file into a buffer, perform the operation on the buffer, and then save the buffer back.

+An improvement on this approach would be to respect the list of currently open buffers.
+If a buffer is visiting a file then there is no need to open or close this file.
+Just perform the modifications on the buffer in place.
+From the users perspective the buffers that were originally opened are the buffers that are opened at the end.